firebase/quickstart-nodejs/TUTORIAL.md

 ```bash
 npm run test
 ```

+Almost there.
+Let's adjust the rules for our final test case.

 ## Let users view items in their cart

 Last but not least, users should be able to view ```items```.